Targeting fairness: Victoria’s emissions reduction target

 We work towards a Victoria free from poverty and disadvantage, where every person and community experiences genuine wellbeing.
 Read more.

-VCOSS acknowledges the Traditional Owners of Country.
-We pay respect to Elders past and present, and to emerging leaders.
-Our business is conducted our business on sovereign, unceded Aboriginal land.
+VCOSS acknowledges the Traditional Owners of Country, and we pay respect to Elders and Ancestors.
+Our business is conducted on sovereign, unceded Aboriginal land.
+The VCOSS offices are located on Wurundjeri Woiwurrung land in central Naarm.